Polar perturbations of dilaton-Euler-Heisenberg black holes: Computation Scheme for Quasinormal Modes

 It is urgent to derive its three-term recurrence relation (enabling computation via the continued fraction method).
 Here, Gaussian elimination will be used to eliminate redundant terms, yielding the following relation:

 Obtaining all three-term recurrence relations is allowed by applying Gaussian elimination repeatably.
 A relation comprising $N+1$ terms, for example, requires $N-2$ elimination iterations.
-In our work, the use of a 40th-order continued fraction method produces the recurrences with a maximum of 41 terms.
-The reduction to a three-term recurrence for the highest-order case is therefore achieved through 38 Gaussian elimination steps.
+In our work, the use of a 30th-order continued fraction method produces the recurrences with a maximum of 31 terms.
+The reduction to a three-term recurrence for the highest-order case is therefore achieved through 28 Gaussian elimination steps.
 Through the Gaussian elimination steps, we carry out the procedure outlined in Eqs. \eqref{eq:recu0} to \eqref{eq:detM} to find the roots of the eigen-frequency $\omega$ of QNMs.
+Convergence of the continued fraction method is monitored by the behavior of the successive differences of the QNM frequencies as the truncation order increases.
+Additional details on this convergence analysis are presented in Appendix \ref{appendix-CFM}.
 Finally, we would like to mention that this method is highly efficient for higher overtones and coupled systems, offering better precision and convergence than direct integration for a wide range of parameters.